MHealth: History

 The motivation behind the development of the mHealth field arises from two factors.
 The first factor concerns the myriad constraints felt by healthcare systems of developing nations.
 These constraints include high population growth, a high burden of disease prevalence, low health care workforce, large numbers of rural inhabitants, and limited financial resources to support healthcare infrastructure and health information systems.
 The second factor is the recent rapid rise in mobile phone penetration in developing countries to large segments of the healthcare workforce, as well as the population of a country as a whole.
 With greater access to mobile phones to all segments of a country, including rural areas, the potential of lowering information and transaction costs in order to deliver healthcare improves.

 The combination of these two factors has motivated much discussion of how greater access to mobile phone technology can be leveraged to mitigate the numerous pressures faced by developing countries' healthcare systems.

+mHealth has a rich research history starting in the early 2000s and has since transformed healthcare delivery and patient engagement.
+The evolution of mHealth can be traced through significant milestones and initiatives: